-Dealing with a DUI may require a significant time commitment, including having to take days off from work or school to attend court hearings.
-Fortunately for many out-of-state drivers, you may not have to return to Colorado after DUI if you have an experienced Colorado DUI attorney on your side.
+Fighting DUI charges requires a significant time commitment, including having to take days off from work or school to attend court hearings.
+But many out-of-state drivers will never have to return to Colorado if they retain a local attorney to represent them.

 In this article, our Colorado criminal defense lawyers will address:

 - 1. Will I have to return to Colorado for my DUI court date?

 - 2. Do I need to hire a Colorado DUI attorney?

 - 3. Will my driver’s license be suspended?

 - 4. Can I do community service and DUI classes in my home state?

 - 5. Will I get extradited if I ignore the court date?

 - 6. What if I am on probation in my home state?

 1. Will I have to return to Colorado for my DUI court date?